mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 Next, what's with that `+` in front of `this.route.snapshot.params["id"]`?
 You may not have seen this before, and it's something we often forget.
 The `+` is a JavaScript feature that converts the value of `this.route.snapshot.params["id"]` to a number.
 It's needed because data passed via Angular routes are strings.

+> **OnInit vs Component Constructor**: You may be wondering why you didn't retrieve the route variable in the constructor.
+This is an Angular style guideline.
+Per Angular guidelines, component constructors should only be used to initiatize class references.
+No processing, business logic, or any action that could take time should go into the constructor.
+Instead, Angular recommends placing these types of activities (like route parameter retrieval) be done in the `OnInit()` function.
+There are other details about why `OnInit()` shoudl be used, but we're not going to cover them.
+For more details, see a good write-up by [Todd Motto](https://toddmotto.com/angular-constructor-ngoninit-lifecycle-hook).

 This concludes the exercise.
 In the next exercise, you'll reuse the Launch service previosuly created to retrieve the details about a specific launch.

 <div class="exercise-end"></div>